Infinity (8) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infinity Historical Price

-According to the latest data gathered on Infinity live price page, the current price of Infinity is 0.00644586USD.
-The circulating supply of Infinity(8) is 88.89M 8 , giving it a market capitalization of $575.24K.
+According to the latest data gathered on Infinity live price page, the current price of Infinity is 0.00650414USD.
+The circulating supply of Infinity(8) is 88.89M 8 , giving it a market capitalization of $577.65K.

 The Infinity Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of 8 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.